lauralola/Recipes-for-calm/README.md

 ![Test Result](./assets/readme_images/testing.png).

 ### Frontend
-* The Signup, Login and Logout system is workinh and shows the correct message to the users.
+* The Signup, Login and Logout system is working and shows the correct message to the users.
 * Internal links are working and bring the user to the correct page on the website.
 * External links are working and bring the user to the correct social media page in a new tab.
 * The pagination system is working after 6 posts on the page a new page is added.
 * Like/unlike functionality is working and shows message to the user when they have liked or unliked.
 * Comment form submits a new comment for approval by admin once the form is completed by registered user.
 A message confirms this to user.
 It is displayed once approved.
-* CRUD user functionality to edit and delete their own comments if working.
+* CRUD user functionality to edit and delete their own comments is working.
 The Bootstrap model opens to asking the user if they want to delete the message.
 Once confirmed, the comment is deleted and an interactive message is displayed at the top of the page.
 To edit comments, a new page opens to edit and an interactive message is displayed at the top of the page when submitted.

 ### Backend/Admin Panel
 * All the models working to create, delete and update and perform as expected.
 * Admin approval of comments is working.
 * When posting a new recipe, required fields must be filled to submit the post to the database.

 ## Bugs
 * Several bug were fixed throughout the testing process.
 There was an issue with the like functionality which was determined to be an error in the naming of the function.
 Buttons were displaying with an overlap on small screen sizes which was due to an error with the bootstrap used.